 - What is the file type?
 If you’re looking at the Startup folder (the most common load point for malware), you should expect to see .lnk files (shortcuts) rather than .exe files (executables).

 Save your changes and shut down your computer.
 This will cause it to shut down completely rather than going into sleep mode, meaning you can restart it cleanly.
-If this doesn’t work, try removing any software that might be causing issues.
+If this doesn’t work, try removing any software causing issues.

 If you’ve already got Hibernation disabled or disabling it doesn’t help, try monitoring what can and can’t run on startup.
 Open your Task Manager and go to the Startup tab.

-Right-click on any application that is listed as “Enabled” that you think might be causing a problem (Steam and other gaming programs like to start automatically by default to download updates) and select “Disable.”
+Right-click on any application listed as Enabled that you think might be causing a problem (Steam and other gaming programs like to start automatically by default to download updates) and select “Disable.”
 Then restart your computer.

-If that doesn’t work, try removing any programs that are known to cause issues.
+If that doesn’t work, try removing any programs that cause issues.
 Open your system settings, go to Apps and Features, and delete any common problem apps (listed above).

 Once you’ve done that, restart your computer.
-Your computer will boot up with far fewer background applications running, leaving more RAM free.
+It will boot up with far fewer background applications running, freeing more RAM.
 This should hopefully solve your freezing issues.

 If all else fails, rolling back your computer to a previous version of Windows might solve the issue.